zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

 5. There are a wide range of functions available for creating custom calculations.
    ![](./images/asdvff39.png " ")

-6. **Select** “Country Name” from “Geography” and drag and drop to the top left of the canvas, right above the canvas,  where it is labelled “Click here or drag data to add filter.”
-Filter to “United States” by typing “uni” and select “United States”.
+6. **Select** "Country Name" from "Geography" and drag and drop to the top left of the canvas, right above the canvas,  where it is labelled "Click here or drag data to add filter."
+Filter to "United States" by typing "uni" and select "United States".
     ![](./images/asdvff40.png " ")

-7. **Select** “State Province” from “Geography” and your new custom calculation under “My Calculations.”
-Drag and drop them onto the canvas.”
+7. **Select** "State Province" from "Geography" and your new custom calculation under "My Calculations."
+Drag and drop them onto the canvas."
 You will notice that not all states are making a profit.

    Let’s see what this looks like on a map.
    ![](./images/asdvff41.png " ")